JeremyAnsel/xwa_hooks/xwa_hook_weapon_rate/zip/readme.txt

 Suppose that the craft is "FlightModels\[Model].opt".

-To define the decharge and recharge rates, create a file named "FlightModels\[Model]WeaponRate.txt".
+To define the decharge and recharge rates, create a file named "FlightModels\[Model]WeaponRate.txt" or create a section named "[WeaponRate]" in "FlightModels\[Model].ini".
 The format is:
 DechargeRate = decharge value
 RechargeRate = recharge value